OpsLevel/cli/CONTRIBUTING.md

 ### Clone the Repo

-If you're an external contributor, fork the repo:
+If you're an external contributor fork the repo, then:

 ```bash
 git clone https://github.com/YOUR_USERNAME/cli.git